 Nick: Yeah, it’s a pleasure mate!
 Can you tell me a bit more about yourself?
 And so our listeners had a bit of background about you and you know, how you started in the industry.
 You’ve been all over the place in the last couple of years.
 So can you tell us your story?

 Paul: Yeah, absolutely.
 So, I first studied economics and political science and Switzerland.
 And as I was studying, we had a small group of friends at university.
 We were trading stocks, so a lot of like small-cap biotech stocks, tech stocks, anything that could have had high volatility.
 And one person in our friend group kind of introduced us to Bitcoin because he was doing an internship at a small bitcoin trading firm in Switzerland, which was back then a bitcoin Swiss.
 So back then it was one of the first companies that were doing anything in that space.
 And I got really fascinated by the underlying concept.
 So this was like late 2013.
 So it was when the first bubble really came about and I had a few bitcoins sitting on my docs, but I lost them when the exchange got hacked.
 And then I wanted to do my university thesis . on Bitcoin and what it meant for the financial system.
 Unfortunately, all of the professors that I went and talked to shut me down completely, no one really wanted to hear much about the topic at the time that; they deemed it kind of a Ponzi scheme. ..As often the case.
 And then I would kind of briefly worked in, in private equity, but started really looking deeply again into blockchain and late 2014, mid-2015 because I was doing an internship and Burma, Myanmar.
 And one of the huge problems that they have there is capital control.
 So how can money move across the border?
 Myanmar didn’t have any cash machines at ATM until 2012 – so a very cash-based economy and so as looking into the potential of using bitcoin for that.
 And through that, then we started going much deeper into the Dogecoin community, which I found really fascinating the way that it was growing at the time.
 And then through that on Reddit, the Ethereum community.
-I was living in South Africa about early 2016 and at that point, I decided my career to just start focusing on Ethereum full-time.
+I was living in South Africa in early 2016 and at that point, I decided my career to just start focusing on Ethereum full-time.
 So, started running a few meetups and we started our company, Linum Labs there in early-mid 2016 offering the first kind of training to larger corporates there were also getting more my interest to into blockchain and through that worked on a digital identity project and then through that project and ended up joining Consensus.
 And worked at Consensus just under one and a half year.
 Then I left Consensus in May last year to focus full time on Molecule.

 Nick: Awesome, thank you.
 I wonder by the way, what your professor would think about Bitcoin right …It is kind of a fascinating thing how things turn around… So, some background about our listeners: Actually, we had the pleasure to meet Paul I think it was 2017 or 2018 – I’m not quite sure, in South Africa, it was a really fascinating community out there.
 At that point, we were just entering the ecosystem.
 We didn’t have a lot of expectations about the community in South Africa but was really, really good and it was really pleasantly surprised with what happened there.
 So, it’s really a hotbed.
-Can you tell more a bit about Molecule?
+Can you tell me more a bit about Molecule?

 Paul: Yeah, absolutely.
 Jumping back a little bit, even before I became interested in blockchain, just after high school I’m doing high school, I became very fascinated with pharmacology and Pharma Economics.
-And if you look inside Pharma and the way that it impacts our health care system, it’s really one of the most kind of broken industries on the, on the planet.
+And if you look inside Pharma and the way that it impacts our health care system, it’s really one of the most kind of broken industries, on the planet.
 You have very high drug prices.
 In some cases you have, kind of bad medication coming onto the market, which you can most dominantly see at the moment in the US opioid crisis where last year alone there was over 50,000 people, over 50,000 deaths from overdoses from prescription opioids that were sold to the public by Pharma companies.
 And there are many treatable diseases that we could develop solutions for, but where there are not enough financial or economic interests from Pharma companies to bring those two markets – Malaria treatments, for example, or Mycetoma.
 And so I got very fed up with that after high school.
 As a lot of new systems were emerging in early 2017, Pete Domenici among them, some of the work that Simon de la Ruvi has been pioneering, whom I had the pleasure to meet and make friends with it in Cape Town around curation markets and token bonding curves.
 I saw that other leaders in the space, such as Ocean Protocol which were really actively looking at these things to redesign your system, engineering, and system design you can fundamentally change how the industry works.
 And then kind of came back and started really thinking deeply about these, these problems and how to apply solutions there.
 So, Molecule in that way is an open marketplace or protocol for decentralized research development and funding of chemical intellectual property.
 Potentially imagine that you could create a market for any potential piece of pharmaceutical IP, which could be a new drug, a therapeutic, and allow in that open market, anyone to contribute, both financially, by purchase, buying into the market.
-But that then driving open source data creation around that acid.
+But that then driving open-source data creation around that acid.
 Because if I can find myself as a researcher, if I can put my research out into the open and, and contribute to that research around a new drug, then we now create incentives for open source to happen.
-And I can get it a little bit more in depth later on.
+And I can get it a little bit more in-depth later on.

 Nick: So, if I understand correctly, basically you’re decentralizing the research for the drugs first and open source it.
 So, you’d democratize the whole industry in a way.